mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Inherited centralization risk is often present when users cannot find an alternative means of accessing the desired service, due to market forces.
 This kind of centralization can also be created by legal mandates and incentives that restrict the options for Internet access, the provision of a given kind of Internet service, or the range of implementations available.

 Some kinds of inherited centralization can be prevented by enforcing layer boundaries through use of techniques like encryption.
-When the number of parties who have access to content of communication are limited, lower-layer implementations, protocols and intermediaries can be prevented from interfering with and observing it.
-Although parties at lower layers might still be able to prevent communication, encryption also makes it more difficult to discriminate a target from other traffic.
+When the number of parties who have access to content of communication are limited, parties at lower layers can be prevented from interfering with and observing it.
+Although those lower-layer parties might still be able to prevent communication, encryption also makes it more difficult to discriminate a target from other traffic.

 Note that the prohibitive effect of encryption on inherited centralization is most pronounced when most (if not all) traffic is encrypted.
 See also {{?RFC7258}}.